 Canada Emergency Response Benefit (CERB)

-- The CERB offers income support for up to 24 weeks to those who lose pay due to the pandemic.
+- The CERB offers income support for up to 28 weeks to those who lose pay due to the pandemic. *Now extended until September 27th.

 - It will cover Canadians who lose their jobs, get sick, are under quarantine, or have to stay home because of school closures.